Euro S50 Single Vanos

 Intake timing is correct if amount of splined shaft helical gears protruding from splined shaft housing is approximately same as before splined shaft removal.

-If too much (~10mm) splined shaft helical gears are protruding from housing then intake camshaft was rotated too far clockwise before mounting splined shaft.
+If the helical gears on the splined shaft protrude too much (~10mm) from the housing, you rotated the intake camshaft too far clockwise before mounting the splined shaft.

 Repeat above procedure to remove splined shaft and further turn camshaft counter clockwise until cylinder 1 cams point left and are horizontal (24mm open wrench).